MarcelMeurer/WVD-Hydra/README.md

     - The body should contain the id of the script or collection as text
   - Return:
     - A guid to query the state of the task

+- Get the list of imaging definitions: /rest/azure/imagingDefinitions
+  - GET
+  - Return:
+    - A list of ImagingDefinition

+- Save and run a imaging definition: /rest/scenes/\<SceneId\>/StartStoredImageDefinition
+  - POST
+    - \<ImagingDefinition\>
+  - Return:
+    - A guid to query the state of the task

 - State of tasks
   - GET